HonorWithPupils/PersonalPage/_pages/about.md

 Welcome to my personal page!

 My name is Wenxuan Fang, a graduated master student from East China University of Science and Technology, majoring in Control Science and Engineering.
 My master's supervisor is [Wei Du](http://dwecust.com/).

-Previously, my research focus is AI for Industry, the crossover between AI and industry, specifically including AI applications to the refining industry, airfoil design and industrial scheduling.
+Previously, my research focus is **AI for Industry**, the crossover between AI and industry, specifically including AI applications to the refining industry, airfoil design and industrial scheduling.

 ![AI for Industry](images\AIforIndustry.png)